Noiiir/CIS4004Project/README.md

         -Integrate and utilize the tokens provided for Auth0 -Impove site style
-        -Help create helper api functions to the backend -Asisisted in making front end code more organized for collaboration and less messy
+        -Help create helper api functions to the backend -Asisisted in making front end code more organized for collaboration and less messy -Assisted in setting up the files for django, initial set up and basic file outlines generated